RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 WHERE P.TeamName IN ('Sweden');
 ```

 TThis is a SELECT statement combined with an INNER JOIN that retrieves all records from the FootballMatch table where the team 'Sweden' participated.
-It uses a string comparison in the WHERE clause to filter the results, demonstrating basic methods of joining tables and filtering with suitable WHERE clauses.
-This information is useful for analyzing the performance and schedule of the Swedish team, and it provides a focused dataset for anyone specifically interested in this team's matches.
+It uses a string comparison in the WHERE clause to filter the results.
+This demonstrates basic methods of joining tables and filtering with suitable WHERE clauses.

 ##### Retrieve all matches with attendance greater than 50,000: